Isaac Haas: Salt Lake City Stars (2018–2020)

 After going undrafted in the 2018 NBA draft Haas signed with Utah Jazz to join their Summer League team.
 On October 13, 2018, Haas was waived by the Jazz.
 He was subsequently added to the roster of their G League affiliate, the Salt Lake City Stars.
 On October 29, 2019, Haas was included in training camp roster of the Salt Lake City Stars, and on November 8, 2019, Haas was included in opening night roster of the Salt Lake City Stars.
 On March 2, 2020, Haas contributed 14 points and 12 rebounds in a win over the South Bay Lakers.

 Guangzhou Loong Lions (2020–2021)

 On October 17, 2020, Haas signed with Guangzhou Loong Lions.

-Beijing Royal Fighters (2021–present)
+Beijing Royal Fighters (2021–2023)

 On October 21, 2021, Haas signed with Beijing Royal Fighters.

 National team career

 Haas was a part of the Purdue team chosen to represent the United States in the 2017 Summer Universiade in Taipei, Taiwan.
 The U.S. received a silver medal after losing in the title game to Lithuania, with Haas contributing 17 points in the loss.